pdx-cs-sound/fm/README.md

 configured from the command line.

 ## Status

+* [ ] Finish differential synthesis.

+    * [x] Implement proof of concept.

+    * [ ] Validate sample range to make sure the conversions are being done correctly.
+Also, clean up synthesis code.

+    * [ ] Figure out how to use `numpy`.

+    * [ ] Use resampling instead of sample duplication to get sample rate.

+    * [ ] Allow ring length, initial conditions to be specified.

+    * [ ] Allow larger than 8-bit value range.
+(However, this
+      isn't really in the spirit of the technique.)

+    * [ ] Allow full differential equations to be specified.

 * [x] The instrument by default tries to listen for a MIDI keyboard connection established by manual connection.
 This